Church Against The Horizon

 Abuse allegations in the Diocese of Providence date back several decades.
 Some alleged incidents occurred as far back as the 1950s.

-In 2020, the state attorney general’s office launched an investigation into how the diocese handled abuse allegations.
-The government’s investigative team is reviewing more than 100,000 internal documents from the diocese.
+In 2019, the state attorney general’s office launched an investigation into how the diocese handled abuse allegations.
+The government’s investigative team reviewed more than 100,000 internal documents from the diocese.
+In 2026, the attorney general’s office released its report, finding evidence of widespread abuse by clergy members.

 Providence Diocese Accused Of Concealing Priest Abuse

-The diocese has been accused of ignoring and concealing multiple abuse claims, including abuse by the former diocesan priest, Normand J. Demers.
-Demers was accused of sexually abusing Haitian boys while doing ministry work in Central America.
+Normand J. Demers was accused of sexually abusing Haitian boys while doing ministry work in Central America.
 The alleged abuse took place as early as the 1970s.

 According to a recent lawsuit, the diocese thwarted law enforcement’s investigation of the claims.
 Additionally, despite knowing about the accusations of abuse, the diocese did not remove Demers from ministry work.